recompense-aps/Cibus/README.md

 ## Roadmap
 As of now, cibus is not meant to be a fully operationl app, but rather a proof of concept.

+It would be cool to have this as an open source project with anyone contributing parsers, but thats pretty far fetched.

 Recipe sites that intended for support: (the goal is 5)
 - [ ] [All Recipes](https://www.allrecipes.com/)
 - [ ] [Simply Recipes](https://www.simplyrecipes.com/)